All About AGM Batteries: Introduction, Advantages, and Uses

 The common misconceptions about AGM batteries are:

-They're Identical to Standard Lead-acid Batteries: While AGM batteries fall under the Lead-acid category, they possess unique attributes that distinguish them from conventional batteries.
-For instance, their maintenance-free and spill-proof design sets them apart.
+They're Identical to Standard Lead-acid Batteries: While AGM batteries fall under the lead-acid category, they possess unique attributes that distinguish them from conventional batteries.
+For instance, their maintenance-free and spill-proof design, along with the use of absorbent glass mats to hold the electrolyte, sets them apart.

 They're Exclusively for High-End Applications: While AGM batteries are ideal for several specialised applications due to their features, they are not limited to premium usage.
 They cater to a broad range of purposes, from household to industrial.